 Too many accident victims assume they have only a headache following an accident and leave a head injury untreated.
 However, this may result in severe complications or death in the future.
 Some medical professionals even refer to TBIs as the silent epidemic.

 Remember, you might be entitled to financial compensation if your TBI resulted from another person’s negligence.
 Obtaining compensation for your injuries and losses may be hard to do independently, especially while you recover.
-Instead, contact a California TBI attorney.
+Instead, contact a Sacramento TBI attorney.
 They can handle your case, investigate the accident, and negotiate with insurers on your behalf.

 What Are TBIs?